 Gypsy moth caterpillars will begin to emerge by mid-April and may feed for up to two months on tree leaves before entering their pupal stage.
-The key to minimizing gypsy moth impacts is applying the appropriate management strategy to specific stages (or sizes) of caterpillars throughout their development.
+The key to minimizing gypsy moth impact is to apply the appropriate management strategy when the caterpillars are at specific stages (or sizes) of their development.

 Treatment & Prevention